 After notable successes protecting the Affordable Care Act from being repealed in 2017 and winning historic victories in the 2018 elections, in 2019 OFA fully joined forces with Attorney General Holder’s All On The Line campaign to end gerrymandering and restore fairness to our elections and democracy.
 One of OFA’s signature strengths was its focus on training and leadership development, furthering the Obama organizing legacy and core values of Respect, Empower, Include.
 The Obama Alumni Association will be a permanent home for these materials, ensuring that this piece of President Obama’s legacy is available to others in the progressive movement.
 Providing access to this high-quality and battle-tested compendium of materials will help prevent others from doing duplicative work recreating core training materials from scratch, as well as allow more everyday people to organize in their communities.
 This sprawling collection is a handbook for how to implement these organizing values in both electoral and issue advocacy organizing at every level.

 Below is a selection of the most recent, complete, and useful training materials from OFA.
-All of these materials are licenced for reuse and adaptation under a Creative Commons Attribution-NonCommercial licence.
+All of these materials are licensed for reuse and adaptation under a Creative Commons Attribution-NonCommercial license.
 Most of these trainings include slides, an outline, and the appropriate worksheets, so you can either adapt the trainings for your own audience, or go through the training yourselves.
-For any questions, or for access any other OFA training materials, please contact OFA’s former Training Director, Liz Erickson.
+For any questions, or for access any other OFA training materials, please contact OFA’s former Training Director, Liz Erickson ([email protected]).

 To help create a more accessible and participatory democracy, organizers need the skills to turn a desire to change the status quo into meaningful civic action.
 These fellowship programs are designed to train the next generation of progressive change-makers.
 We have multiple series of learning experiences for participants to gain basic, intermediate, and advanced organizing skills to implement in their communities.
 Fellowship tracks include foundations of community engagement and tracks for field and training professionals.